 Writing is a learning process - a process of personal growth and character development that takes a lot of practice.
 It is emotional, scary, and often discouraging.
 You have the opportunity to be their cheerleader!

 Maybe your student needs some outside the family feedback (the dinner table can sometimes seem very small - even in my home!), or maybe you just want an outside opinion or help.
-If that is the case, check my homepage for information about essay feedback services.
+If that is the case, contact me through my contact page about essay feedback services.